 - Insects or other vermin cause damage to the gutters or to the roof as a result of accessing the gutters.

-Are you unsure if your Dublin CA home insurance can help you?
-If so, contact your agent now.
+Are you unsure if your home insurance can help you?
+If so, and you own a home in CA, NV, WA, or AZ, contact us now.
 Discuss what the concerns are.
 Take a closer look at your policy, too.
 If there is damage, the policy may have some limits on how much damage it will cover.
 Know as much as you can about your policy.